endata/gopher/README.md

 ## Thank you for using Gopher!

-Star it, watch it, share it.
+We hope you enjoy using Gopher.
+Please Star it, Watch it, &amp; Share it.

+Follow us on Twitter [@gopherweb](https://twitter.com/gopherweb)

 ```
    _____